javalin/website/pages/plugins/ssl-helpers.md

  - Jetty 11 ships with SNI verification enabled by default, if hostname spoofing is a not concern, you can disable it by setting the `sniHostCheck` option to `false`.
 This option is enabled by default for security reasons, but it can be disabled if you are using a reverse proxy that handles the hostname verification.
 Jetty might respond with an `HTTP ERROR 400 Invalid SNI` if the hostname verification fails.

-- mTLS (Mutual TLS) is supported, just add a `TrustConfig` to the `SSLPlugin` to enable client certificate verification.
+- mTLS (Mutual TLS) is supported, just add a `TrustConfig` to the `SslPlugin` to enable client certificate verification.
 See the [Advanced Configuration](#advanced-configuration) section for more information.